akhikolla/RcppDeepState/README.md

 ## See Also

-The [RcppDeepState blog](https://akhikolla.github.io./) to know more about the working of RcppDeepState.
+@akhikolla's [RcppDeepState blog](https://akhikolla.github.io./) and @FabrizioSandri's [GSOC 2022 blog](https://fabriziosandri.github.io/gsoc-2022-blog/) to know more about the working of RcppDeepState.

 ## Dependencies